dennissxz/data-science-handbook/20-algorithms-concepts/51-polynomial-reduction.md

 ## Examples

 We introduce some problems.
-All are NP-hard.
-And their reductions are one-shot reductions.
+Their reductions are all one-shot reductions.

 ### Independent Set $=_p$ Vertex Cover